How can you help your team be more innovative? Get them to collaborate. Discover 5 ways to create a workplace that fosters teamwork and growth.

 Seventy-nine percent of workers at collaborative organizations also feel well-prepared to tackle obstacles; four times more than employees at organizations where teamwork is less common.
 That’s because when employees come together and brainstorm, they combine their unique perspectives, approaches, and experiences, leading to better problem solving and more creativity.

 Teamwork drives successful innovation, but it also has a positive impact on business results.
-In the past three years, organizations with high levels of teamwork reported almost double the amount of revenue growth compared to less collaborative workplaces.
+In the past three years, organizations with high levels of teamwork reported almost double the amount of revenue growth compared to less collaborative workplaces, proving that collaboration helps a business grow.

 A big part of this ties back to the sense of ownership and purpose that joint working fosters in employees.
 According to the same study, ninety-two percent of workers at collaborative businesses feel their work has value, compared to just half of employees at organizations with lower levels of teamwork.